 Being able to eat what you want

-It’s quite nice being able to sit on a log eating peanut butter by the spoonful without anyone batting an eyelid.
+One of the best reasons to hike the Appalachian Trail; because where else can you sit on a log eating peanut butter by the spoonful without anyone batting an eyelid.

 Living simply and minimally